johnfercher/maroto/docs/README.md

 go get github.com/johnfercher/maroto/v2/pkg@v2.0.0-alpha.41
 ```

-* You can help us with a :star: [on Github](https://github.com/johnfercher/maroto)!
-Is Free. :heart:

 The public API was completely redesigned with the aim of enhancing the
 library in various aspects.
 The main objectives of`v2.0.0`are: